Java Server SDK

 ### Proxy and custom network routing

 Use `setProxyConfig(ProxyConfig)` if your service needs a standard outbound HTTP proxy for Statsig network calls.
-Use `setSpecAdapterConfigs(...)` if you are routing spec downloads through [Statsig Forward Proxy](/infrastructure/api_proxy/introduction).
+Use `setSpecAdapterConfigs(...)` if you're routing spec downloads through [Statsig Forward Proxy](https://docs.statsig.com/infrastructure/api_proxy/introduction).

 ```java